-As accounts receivable professionals know, early out collection (also known as pre collection) is a typical practice to resolve healthcare bills.
-It helps medical facilities shorten the revenue cycle and settle accounts as quickly as possible.
+As accounts receivable professionals know, early out collection (also known as pre-collection) is a typical practice to resolve healthcare bills and other late customer payments.
+It helps organizations shorten the revenue cycle and settle accounts as quickly as possible.

 Managing administrative staff and chasing down payments can be a big job for a hospital system or other healthcare practice.
 Their primary concern is patient care and often don’t want to use (or can’t spare) the resources it takes to effectively manage late paying patients.